CyberGen49/discord-chatgpt/README.md

+### This repo is deprecated.
+See [CyberGen49/discord-chatgpt-v2](https://github.com/CyberGen49/discord-chatgpt-v2) for the new version.

 # discord-chatgpt
 A Discord bot that allows users to interact with OpenAI's GPT large language and DALL-E image generation models.